 DID YOU KNOW?
-From 1902 to 1967, the Western Idaho Fair (formerly known as the Idaho Intermountain Fair) was located right here in our neighborhood?
-In 1967, the fair outgrew its Bench location at Orchard and Irving and was moved to it’s present-day location in Garden City.
+From 1902 to 1967, the Western Idaho Fair (formerly known as the Idaho Intermountain Fair) was located right here in Morris Hill?
+In 1967, the fair outgrew its location at Orchard and Irving and was moved to it’s present-day location in Garden City.

 “Western Idaho Fair: A Centennial History, 1897-1997” by Arthur Hart